teuton-software/teuton/docs/learn/example-02-configfile.md

 Learn how to use config file into your tests.
 Tests can use params defined into config files.
 It's good idea save variable data separated into external config file.

-> This example is on GitHub repository `teuton-challenge` at `learn/learn-02-config`.
+> This example is on GitHub repository at `examples/learn-02-config`.

 ## Config file (`config.yaml`)